riverbed/Riverbed-Community-Toolkit/201-instrument-java-spring-demo-app/README.md

 2. Grab **SaaS Analysis Server Host**, for example *agents.apm.myaccount.aternity.com* (IMPORTANT: Replace *agents* with *psockets*)
 3. Download the Aternity APM Java Agent, and unzip it in the directory with the `docker-compose.yml` file.

-### Configure the Aternity OpenTelemetry Collector with your CustomerID & SaaS Analysis Server Host
+### Configure the Aternity agent with your CustomerID & SaaS Analysis Server Host

 Download a local copy of the file [docker-compose.yml](docker-compose.yml), for example in the directory `Tech-Community/201-instrument-java-spring-demo-app`

-Edit the YAML file docker-compose.yml adding the following environment & mounted volume to each Java service you would like to instrument.
-Replace the following tokens with the information from the [previous step](#connect-to-aternity-apm-webconsole) and save:
-1. `${ATERNITY_CUSTOMER_ID}`
-2. `${ATERNITY_SAAS_SERVER_HOST}`
+The [docker-compose.yml](docker-compose.yml) defines environment variable and mounts volume to each Java service to be be instrumentde.

 ```yaml
   cool-java-service: